chantelledmello/e2/p3/README.md

 N/A

 ## Notes for instructor
-* Just a question - was there an easier way to run the simulation thrice and find out the winner?
-Would love to know if there was an alternative.
+* Same question as before, because I love to learn how to make my code as efficient and dry as possible - Is there an easier way to run the game?
+* I worked in your previous suggestion to keep count as the program is looping through the array and remove the extraneous secondary loop, but would like to know if there are any other changes you'd suggest
+* I also reworked my previous method of figuring out the overall winner, making it simpler and more readable by: (1) subtracting the two counts and storing the value in a new variable sum, (2) using the sum variable to create the conditional for the various overall winner scenarios, thus eliminating the endless logical operators I had in the previous iteration